jroucheton/cloud-best-practices/README.md

 Pipelines should be coded through the Jenkinsfile and stored into the source code repository.

 **Benefits:**
-* Configuration is located in a single place.
+* Configuration is located in a single place which is easier for maintenance.
+Nothing configured though Jenkins.
 * History is available thanks to the source code repository.

 ## Pipeline as declarative
 Pipeline should be coded as much in a declarative way as possible.

 **Benefits:**
-* Configuration is more human readable.
+* Pipeline as delarative is more human readable.
-* Declarative pipeline is the type which is more maintained by Jenkins community.
+* Declarative pipeline is maintained by Jenkins community.

 ## Build as much in parallel as possible
-Tasks without dependencies should be processes in parallel.
+Tasks without strong dependencies should be processed in parallel.

 **Benefits:**
 * Fails faster.
+For instance, pipelines, which builds two artifcacts, should be processed in parallel.

 ## Monitor pipelines
 Pipelines should be monitored using the following plugin: [Build Monitor Plugin](https://wiki.jenkins.io/display/JENKINS/Build+Monitor+Plugin)

 **Benefits:**
-* Having a dashoard containing all pipelines status.
+* Having a dashoard containing all pipelines status is a must have for minitoring daily.

 ## Build on commit!
 Pipelines should be triggered for each commits into the source code repository.